canonical/iot-devicetwin/README.md

  - Details about the device's state
  - Details about the device's desired state

- The service provides a cache so the devices can be monitored by the IoT Management Service, and relays actions to the device e.g. to install a new application.
+ The service provides a cache so the devices can be monitored by the [IoT Management](https://github.com/CanonicalLtd/iot-management)
+ Service, and relays actions to the device [IoT agent](https://github.com/CanonicalLtd/iot-agent) e.g. to install a new application.

  ## Design
  ![IoT Management Solution Overview](docs/IoTManagement.svg)